 One of the biggest cryptocurrency exchanges in the world, Binance offers customers a platform to buy, sell, and trade a variety of digital assets.
 It was established in 2017 by Changpeng Zhao (often referred to as "CZ") and has swiftly become well-known in the cryptocurrency industry.

 Bitcoin, often referred to as "digital gold," is the first decentralized cryptocurrency created by a person or group of people known as Satoshi Nakamoto.
-It operates on a peer-to-peer network without the need for intermediaries like banks.
+Operating on a peer-to-peer network without the need for intermediaries, Bitcoin enables secure and transparent transactions that are recorded on a public ledger known as the blockchain.

 Blockchain networks employ block height to indicate block order.
 The chain's height increases by one with each successive block.
 Block height determines the order of blockchain transactions.